danielsollondon/azure-aks-docs/articles/aks/app-routing-gateway-api.md

     az aks enable-addons --addons azure-keyvault-secrets-provider --resource-group $RESOURCE_GROUP --name $CLUSTER
     ```

-3. Authorize the user-assigned managed identity of the add-on to access Azure Key Vault resource using access policy.
-Alternatively, if your Key Vault is using Azure RBAC for the permissions model, follow the instructions [here][akv-rbac-guide] to assign an Azure role of Key Vault for the add-on's user-assigned managed identity.
+3. If your Key Vault is using Azure RBAC for the permissions model, follow the instructions [here][akv-rbac-guide] to assign an Azure role of Key Vault Secrets User for the add-on's user-assigned managed identity.
+Alternatively, if your key vault is using the vault access policy permissions model, authorize the user-assigned managed identity of the add-on to access Azure Key Vault resource using access policy:

     ```bash
     OBJECT_ID=$(az aks show --resource-group $RESOURCE_GROUP --name $CLUSTER --query 'addonProfiles.azureKeyvaultSecretsProvider.identity.objectId' -o tsv | tr -d '\r')